 ARTICLE 1.
 DESCRIPTION OF WORK .
 Consultant shall provide professional services (the “Work”) as described in one or more Statements of Work which shall reference this Agreement and be executed by the Parties.
-Except as may be hereinafter otherwise provided, Consultant shall, as part of the Work, furnish all supervision, labor, equipment and materials required therefor and shall obtain all licenses and permits required for performing the Work.
+Except as may be hereinafter otherwise provided, Consultant shall, as part of the Work, furnish all supervision and labor, required therefor and shall obtain all permits, if applicable, required for performing the Work.
 From time to time the Parties may agree upon and execute additional Statements of Work, which will be governed by this Agreement.

 ARTICLE 2.
 DOCUMENTS INCORPORATED BY REFERENCE .
 Any Statement of Work (including any specifications, drawings, schedules, and other documents attached thereto) when executed by the Parties shall thereby be incorporated by reference.
 Any Statements of Work annexed to this Agreement shall operate to supplement the terms of this Agreement but shall not modify, contradict or otherwise change the terms of this Professional Services Agreement document unless otherwise provided in a Statement of Work which specifically references the effected terms.
 In the event of any inconsistency, the terms of this Professional Services Agreement document shall control.
 Consultant shall advise Company in writing of all conflicts, errors, omissions or discrepancies within or among the various documents attached to this Agreement (collectively referred to herein as an “Inconsistency”) immediately upon discovery and prior to performing any Work under the Agreement which may be affected by an Inconsistency.
 Company may also, at any time, identify an Inconsistency and provide written notice to Consultant to wait for clarification prior to performing any Work under the Agreement which may be affected by the Inconsistency.
 Company shall promptly clarify any Inconsistency in writing and upon receipt, Consultant shall promptly commence performance in accordance with the Company’s written clarification.

 ARTICLE 3.
 PERIOD OF PERFORMANCE .
-Consultant shall commence and complete performance of the work by the dates specified in the pertinent attached Statement of Work.
+If specified in the Statement of Work, Consultant shall commence and complete performance of the work by the dates specified in the pertinent attached Statement of Work.

 ARTICLE 4.
 PROGRESS .
 Consultant shall submit periodic progress reports as requested by Company.
 Company, its agent or representatives, may visit Consultant's office at any reasonable time to determine status of ongoing activities required by this Agreement.

 ARTICLE 5.
 CONSIDERATION AND PAYMENT .
-For satisfactory performance by Consultant of its obligations under this Agreement including performance of the Work described in Article 1, Description of Work, Company shall pay Consultant the consideration specified in the attached Statement of Work.
-Unless specifically stated otherwise in the attached Statement of Work, the consideration as stated therein is inclusive of all taxes to be borne by Company arising out of Consultant's performance hereunder, including without limitation, sales, use and value-added taxes.
+For performance by Consultant of its obligations under this Agreement including performance of the Work described in Article 1, Description of Work, Company shall pay Consultant the consideration specified in the attached Statement of Work, which unless otherwise provided shall be on a time and expense basis.
+Unless specifically stated otherwise in the attached Statement of Work, the consideration as stated therein is exclusive of all taxes to be borne by Company arising out of Consultant's performance hereunder, including without limitation, sales, use and value-added taxes.
 If the Statement of Work provides that Consultant will be reimbursed for expenses incurred in performing the Work, Consultant shall comply with the expense reimbursement policy attached as Attachment A. All invoices shall reference this Agreement and, when required, copies of supporting documentation and proof of expenditures.
 Invoices shall be addressed as set forth on the signature page hereof.

 IMPORTANT: INVOICES WHICH DO NOT CONTAIN THE ABOVE INFORMATION, OR ARE NOT ADDRESSED AS ABOVE MAY CAUSE PAYMENT DELAY.

 Payment(s) shall be made within thirty (30) days of receipt and approval of a proper invoice.
-Such payment(s) shall be contingent upon Consultant's satisfactory compliance with all provisions of this Agreement.
+Such payment(s) shall be contingent upon Consultant's compliance with all applicable provisions of this Agreement.